 All students enrolled in the COP must complete a minimum of 2 semester hours (s.h.) in pharmacy elective credits to fulfill their degree requirements.
 Any elective course approved by the COP will meet the degree requirements.
-Courses TAKEN PRIOR TO ADMISSION TO THE COP WILL NOT BE ACCEPTED FOR ELECTIVE CREDITS.
+Note: Courses taken prior to admission to the COP will no be accepted for elective credits.

-While there are a number of elective courses offered in the College of Pharmacy, the following courses have been approved as acceptable elective courses taken in the College of Arts and Sciences.
+While there are a number of elective courses offered in the College of Pharmacy, the following courses have been approved as acceptable elective courses offered in the College of Arts and Sciences.
 Please note that some of the courses may not be offered every semester.
 Therefore, please be sure to check the class offerings via Banner Web: